Skip to main content

 There are many simple, effective ways that you can reduce your household’s energy usage.

-Take a look at our energy-saving tips, and learn more about the energy usage of different household appliances below.
+Take a look at our energy-saving tips, and learn more about the energy usage of major domestic gas household appliances below.

 Hot water